Chapter 7 : Automatic

 “For Merlin’s sake, please stop!”

-Finally, to Fanny’s great success, Theodore Nott, seven desks down and two to the right, looked up curiously.
-Fanny waved him over.
+Finally, to Franny’s great success, Theodore Nott, seven desks down and two to the right, looked up curiously.
+Franny waved him over.
 “Miss Patil here’s had her Kuwait report botched up, as I’m sure you’ve heard.
 Would you mind helping her?
 It’s a big mess and the poor dear’s in over her head.”

 He gave the duo a lost look.
 “Er – sure…but why me – ?”